kairosity/mp3-snapathon/README.md

 ## 1. Home
 The landing page is the first impression of the application and a window to what it does.
-Suffice it to say its purpose is to pique a user's interest, to concisely explain the application and to direct the user as to what they should do next to engage.
+Suffice it to say its purpose is to pique a user's interest, to concisely explain the application and to direct the user to what they should do next to engage.
 <details><summary><b>click for features</b></summary>